 Pree will only accept works during our Submission window, and this will be in response to a call for submissions.
 As a general guide, take a look at the following criteria and keep an eye out for the next Call For Submission.

 If you are a publisher or agent who wants information about submitting writers you publish or represent please email firstname.lastname@example.org

 Who Are You?

-At PREE we want to celebrate your writing and require original works (previously unpublished) pieces for us to feature.
+At PREE we want to showcase your writing and require original works (previously unpublished) for us to feature.
 The piece should not be under consideration elsewhere.

 We’re looking for work by people who live in the Caribbean, are from the Caribbean, or are of Caribbean descent and live anywhere in the world.
 We will also consider publishing works on or about the Caribbean by non-Caribbean writers.
 If you are over the age of 18 and the Caribbean is part of your culture, heritage, interest, and passion, or right to abode, we’d love to hear from you.

 By submitting your work, you acknowledge that, if accepted, your work will be subject to the terms and conditions contained in the Author’s Agreement, which may be found here:

 Vivid pieces of finished work that fit our issue themes.
 This includes essays, articles, creative non-fiction, fiction, short stories, poetry, and photo essays.